robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "We can add a bit of reinforcing if you'd like.
 So it doesn't split again."

 "That would be lovely," Lily interjected before dour-face could speak.
 "You do such lovely work, Charlie."
 The scowl on the other woman's face had eased a bit.
-"I'll be back to the stand in a tick, Vanessa," Lily continued.
+"I'll be back to the palace in a tick, Vanessa," Lily continued.

 Vanessa mumbled something, approximated a smile, then turned and left.

 "Don't mind her," Lily said gently to Charlie.
 “She's going through a horrible breakup with her boyfriend."

-Charlie nodded, his eyes a question mark.
+Charlie nodded, his face one of expectation.

 "Was there—" he began, but Lily giggled and shook her head.